Jaime Bayona: Demonstrating MDR-TB efforts in Peru

-In 1996, Dr. Bayona asked the Ministry of Health of Peru (MINSA) to provide second-line drugs for a group of ten patients to treat MDR-TB.
+In 1996, Bayona asked the Ministry of Health of Peru (MINSA) to provide second-line drugs for a group of ten patients to treat MDR-TB.
 MINSA is a branch of the Peruvian government.
-Dr. Bayona was turned away because MINSA believed that instead of treating the disease, it should instead be prevented.
+Bayona was turned away because MINSA believed that instead of treating the disease, it should instead be prevented.
 Costs for second-line drugs were costly, so a strategy for prevention of MDR-TB was the preferred option according to MINSA.
 Farmer, Kim, and Bayona campaigned for second-line prescriptions through the course of a few gatherings.
 They orchestrated with MINSA and Pedro Guillermo Suárez, who is a physician and the director of the National TB Program (NTP).
 Suárez was against treating MDR-TB patients due to the high costs and high probability of treatment failure.
-Dr. Bayona then traveled to the Cono Norte's hospital in 1996 to introduce himself to Felix Alcántara.
+Bayona then traveled to the Cono Norte's hospital in 1996 to introduce himself to Felix Alcántara.
 Dr. Alcántara is a pulmonologist at the Cono Norte's hospital and was on board to help with tuberculosis management due to his beliefs that the NTP treatments were not working.
-According to Dr. Kim, "Jaime was absolutely committed to these patients—to make sure these patients would get on treatment, and he was navigating incredibly tricky political waters".
-Dr. Bayona continued to work with MINSA to change their approach and bring together other organizational entities to collaborate.
+According to Kim, "Jaime was absolutely committed to these patients—to make sure these patients would get on treatment, and he was navigating incredibly tricky political waters".
+Bayona continued to work with MINSA to change their approach and bring together other organizational entities to collaborate.
 Again in 1996, Bayona organized a gathering with Suárez, Alcántara, and others from the local medical clinic in Peru.
 For the first time, an agreement was finalized between SES, the Peruvian NTP, and PIH which took into account the treatment of 10 MDR-TB patients to begin their work.
 Throughout testing, treatment for MDR-TB relied on the development of the drug susceptibility.
-Dr. Bayona received approval for SES to gain access to two adjoining zones that the Cono Norte's hospital supported.
+Bayona received approval for SES to gain access to two adjoining zones that the Cono Norte's hospital supported.
 Permission was also given to treat more individuals within these two zones.